Registration for the 2022 RP3 application is now open. Click here to register.

-The RP3 application asks questions in 4 disciplines — reliability, safety, workforce development, and system improvement — based on leading practices in the industry.
+The RP3 application asks questions in four disciplines — reliability, safety, workforce development, and system improvement — based on leading practices in the industry.
 Each question is worth a certain amount of points for a total of 100 points — see the application guide for details.
 You can find additional resources, from webinar recordings to sample job site inspections, to help you complete the application below!

 About the Application System

-The RP3 online application system has replaced hardcopy applications and is easier to complete.
+The RP3 online application system replaced hard copy applications and is easier to complete.
 To access the online application, please register your utility.
 Once you've completed the registration form, you’ll receive an email with your login information and instructions to access the application at https://rp3.publicpower.org.

 The online system enables you to assign one user to oversee the entire application and assign additional users to individual questions.
-You can answer each question, upload attachments on a question by question basis, see the progress as you complete your application, and view the RP3 Review Panel’s comments and scores for each question.
+You can answer each question, upload attachments on a question by question basis, see your progress as you complete your application, and view the RP3 Review Panel’s comments and scores for each question.
 When your utility reapplies, you can view your previous application, and import any answers and attachments you previously submitted.

 Applications received through the RP3 Online Application System are reviewed by the 18-member Review Panel, comprising public power professionals from across the country.
-Utilities may be recognized as a gold, platinum, or diamond.
+Utilities may be recognized as gold, platinum, or diamond.
 Any Review Panel requests for additional information are sent through the online system, to keep all your information in one place.

 Application, Application Guide, and How-To Videos